Su-Ng/Sandbox/README.md

 # Learning how to use Machine Learning

 This is my learning journey to Machine Learning, using the knn K Nearest Neighbour.
+This is an example of supervised learning, where the samples are already labelled.
 This is the famous Iris dataset freely available in many sites.

 There are 4 features, which are named as sepal length, sepal width, petal length and petal width.